prestontw/bazel-rust-guided-experiment/book/stage-3.md

 > Ahh, yep, let's update our paths for our vendoring `BUILD.bazel`.

 > :eyes: If `math` needed dependencies to function,
-> we would probably add it's `Cargo.toml` at this point
+> we would probably add its `Cargo.toml` at this point
 > in the same location.

 Trying to re-vendor, I get